Best Engagement Ring for My Finger

 Hands & Knuckles

-If you have petite hands, keep your ring small as well.
-Dainty stones in a princess, round, oval or heart shape will look exceptionally lovely.For bigger hands:
+: If you have petite hands, keep your ring small, as well.
+Dainty stones in a princess, round, oval or heart shape will look exceptionally lovely

-In the end, if the engagement ring you're eyeing looks good on your finger and feels like the right choice for you, chances are it probably is.
+When it comes to finding the perfect engagement ring, often going with your gut reaction is best.
+If the engagement ring you're eyeing looks good on your finger and feels like the right choice for you, chances are it probably is.

 Zales is known as The Diamond Store for a reason!
 Shop our huge selection of Engagement Rings online at Zales.com or at your local Zales store.